Tencent/llm.hunyuan.T1/README_EN.md

 In addition to achieving comparable or slightly better results than R1 on various public benchmarks such as MMLU-pro, CEval, AIME, Zebra Logic, and other Chinese and English knowledge and competition-level math and logical reasoning indicators, Hunyuan-T1 also performs on par with R1 in internal human evaluation datasets.
 It has a slight edge in cultural and creative instruction following, text summarization, and agent capabilities.

+From the perspective of comprehensive evaluation metrics, the overall performance of Hunyuan-T1 can be on a par with first-class cutting-edge inference models.
+In terms of comprehensive ability evaluation, T1 ranks second only to O1 on MMLU-PRO, with a high score of 87.2.
+This test set covers questions from 14 fields such as humanities, social sciences, and science and engineering, mainly testing the model's memory and understanding of extensive knowledge.
+Additionally, there is GPQA-diamond, which focuses on professional domain knowledge and complex scientific reasoning, mainly including doctoral-level difficult problems in physics, chemistry, and biology.
+T1 achieved a score of 69.3.

+In the field of science and engineering, we tested scenarios that require strong reasoning abilities, such as coding, mathematics, and logical reasoning.
+In the code evaluation of LiveCodeBench, T1 reached a score of 64.9.
+Meanwhile, T1 also performs excellently in mathematics.
+Especially on MATH-500, it achieved an excellent score of 96.2, closely following DeepSeek R1, demonstrating T1's comprehensive ability in solving math problems.
+Besides, T1 has shown very strong adaptability in multiple alignment tasks, instruction-following tasks, and tool utilization tasks.
+For example, T1 achieved a score of 91.9 in the ArenaHard task.

 <p align="center"><img src="https://github.com/ronggan123/image/blob/main/image2.png?raw=true" alt="" width="80%"/></p>
 <p align="center"><img src="https://github.com/user-attachments/assets/1c5d1fd8-0ee7-4f96-a1ff-aa4eaea45653" alt="" width="80%"/></p>